Last update: 31 December, 2020

 Leisure, cultural and recreational activities

-- All cultural, festive, sporting, recreational and event venues are closed, including:
+- All cultural, festive, sporting, recreational and event venues are closed.
+Only museums are allowed to reopen.

 - Libraries and bookshops remain open.